 The Nordic Prize for Alternatives to Animal Experiments

-The Nordic Prize was established in 1996 to yearly or every other year, reward a scientist or organization for significant contributions towards replacing animal experiments.
+The Nordic Prize was established in 1996 to reward scientists or organizations for significant contributions towards replacing animal experiments.
 Three organizations jointly fund the prize: the Swedish Fund for Research Without Animal Experiments, the Danish Alternativfondet, and the Finnish Juliana von Wendts Stiftelse.

 Award winner 2012: Professor Stina Oredsson, Lund university

 The 2012 Nordic Prize for Alternative to Animal Experiments goes to Stina Oredsson for her great contributions to reduce the use of animals in both research and education.
 Stina Oredsson has worked with cells and cell lines during her career and many students have been taught how to grow cells as an alternative to animal experiments by Stina Oredsson.
 In her research about new treatments to breast cancer Stina Oredsson use cancer cells instead of animals.

 Award winner 2010: Dr Johnny T. Ottesen, Roskilde universitet, Danmark